 It will make much sense if a startup company focuses on building a development strategy and ensure that the employees follow or work in accordance with the development plan established.
 Since the company is still young, hiring an offshore staff wouldn’t be the ideal option.
 On the other hand, well-established companies could concentrate on finding new opportunities.
 More time could be spent on improving development strategies so hiring a dedicated and experienced remote team or outsourcing work would be a reasonable option.

 You will have to take your time to build your own team by starting with a single specialist, then increase the number of employees and share roles or responsibilities for all operational activities over time.

 What are the benefits?

-- Your team devotes all of their time to your services depending on your work schedule.
+- Your team devotes all of their time to your web development services depending on your work schedule.

 - The work for you only, hence focus their attention on your work.
 Since they work in one office, you have total control over their workflow, you know what is going on and you can streamline things if necessary.